Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies: Approximately covariant approximate QEC codes: Quantitative characterizations of QEC and symmetry

 \subsection{Measuring approximate symmetries of QEC codes}

 Symmetries of quantum codes manifest themselves in the covariance of the encoder with respect to symmetry transformations.
-For the case of current interest, the symmetry transformations on the logical and physical systems are respectively $U_{L,\theta} = e^{-iH_L\theta}$ generated by a logical Hamiltonian (charge observable) $H_L$, and $U_{S,\theta} = e^{-iH_S\theta}$ generated by a physical Hamiltonian (charge observable) $H_S$, both representations of the $U(1)$ Lie group periodic with a common period $\tau$.
+For the case of current interest, the symmetry transformations on the logical and physical systems are, respectively, $U_{L,\theta} = e^{-iH_L\theta}$ generated by a logical Hamiltonian (charge observable) $H_L$, and $U_{S,\theta} = e^{-iH_S\theta}$ generated by a physical Hamiltonian (charge observable) $H_S$\footnote{Here $H_L$ and $H_S$ are generators of $U(1)$ representations, or ``charge observables'', and should not be confused with the intrinsic system Hamiltonians governing the system dynamics.}, both representations of the $U(1)$ Lie group periodic with a common period $\tau$.
 The transversality property of symmetry transformations (gate actions) corresponds to the 1-local form of $H_S$, namely, $H_S=\sum_{l=1}^n H_{S_l}$ where each term $H_{S_l}$ acts locally on physical subsystem $S_l$.
 We say a quantum code is covariant (with respect to such $U(1)$ representations given by $H_L$ and $H_S$), if

 The definitions of covariant codes can be easily extended to general compact Lie groups \cite{faist2019continuous,woods2019continuous}.
 We also assume $H_L$ and $H_S$ to be both non-trivial, i.e., not a constant operator.
 Note that applying constant shifts on $H_L$ and $H_S$ do not change the definition of \eqref{eq:covariant} and we will often use this property below.